 Subd.
 2. Procedure, conditions.
 Upon written application by the owner of any property, the county board may grant the reduction or abatement of estimated market valuation or taxes and of any costs, penalties, or interest on them as the board deems just and equitable and order the refund in whole or part of any taxes, costs, penalties, or interest which have been erroneously or unjustly paid.
 Except as provided in sections 469.1812 to 469.1815, no reduction or abatement may be granted on the basis of providing an incentive for economic development or redevelopment.
-Except as provided in section 375.194, the county board is authorized to consider and grant reductions or abatements on applications only as they relate to taxes payable in the current year and the two prior years; provided that reductions or abatements for the two prior years shall be considered or granted only for (i) clerical errors, or (ii) when the taxpayer fails to file for a reduction or an adjustment due to hardship, as determined by the county board.
-The application must include the social security number of the applicant.
-The social security number is private data on individuals as defined by section 13.02, subdivision 12.
+Except as provided in section 375.194, the county board may consider and grant reductions or abatements on applications only as they relate to taxes payable in the current year and the two prior years; provided that reductions or abatements for the two prior years shall be considered or granted only for (i) clerical errors, or (ii) when the taxpayer fails to file for a reduction or an adjustment due to hardship, as determined by the county board.
+The application must include the Social Security number of the applicant.
+The Social Security number is private data on individuals as defined by section 13.02, subdivision 12.
 All applications must be approved by the county assessor, or, if the property is located in a city of the first or second class having a city assessor, by the city assessor, and by the county auditor before consideration by the county board, except that the part of the application which is for the abatement of penalty or interest must be approved by the county treasurer and county auditor.
 Approval by the county or city assessor is not required for abatements of penalty or interest.
 No reduction, abatement, or refund of any special assessments made or levied by any municipality for local improvements shall be made unless it is also approved by the board of review or similar taxing authority of the municipality.
-Before taking action on any reduction or abatement where the reduction of taxes, costs, penalties, and interest exceed $10,000, the county board shall give 20 days' notice to the school board and the municipality in which the property is located.
+On any reduction or abatement when the reduction of taxes, costs, penalties, and interest exceed $10,000, the county board shall give notice within 20 days to the school board and the municipality in which the property is located.
 The notice must describe the property involved, the actual amount of the reduction being sought, and the reason for the reduction.
-If the school board or the municipality object to the granting of the reduction or abatement, the county board must refer the abatement or reduction to the commissioner of revenue with its recommendation.
-The commissioner shall consider the abatement or reduction under section 270.07, subdivision 1.

 Subd.
 3. Homestead credit.
 Subject to the approval of the commissioner of revenue, the county board shall authorize the county auditor to grant the credits denied under section 272.115, subdivision 4, if a certificate of value has been filed with the county auditor.
 The county board shall not hear any requests under this subdivision after May 31 of the year in which the taxes are payable.